mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 Signature public keys are likewise represented as opaque values in a format
-defined by the ciphersuite's signature scheme.
+defined by the cipher suite's signature scheme.

 ~~~ tls-presentation
 opaque SignaturePublicKey<V>;
 ~~~

-For ciphersuites using the Edwards-curve Digital Signature Algorithm (EdDSA)
+For cipher suites using the Edwards-curve Digital Signature Algorithm (EdDSA)
 signature schemes (Ed25519 or Ed448), the public key is in the format specified
 in {{?RFC8032}}.

-For ciphersuites using the Elliptic Curve Digital Signature Algorithm (ECDSA)
+For cipher suites using the Elliptic Curve Digital Signature Algorithm (ECDSA)
 with the NIST curves (P-256, P-384, or P-521), the public key is represented as
 an encoded UncompressedPointRepresentation struct, as defined in {{RFC8446}}.

 ### Signing

-The signature algorithm specified in a group's ciphersuite is the mandatory algorithm
+The signature algorithm specified in a group's cipher suite is the mandatory algorithm
 to be used for signing messages within the group.
 It
 MUST be the same as the signature algorithm specified in the credentials in the
 leaves of the tree (including the leaf node information in KeyPackages used to